lexeii/polyphone-doc-rst/docs/en/tutorials/how-to-prepare-a-sample.rst

 To go further
 -------------

-Several tools are available in the menu “:guilabel:`Tools`”.
+Several tools are available in the menu :guilabel:`Tools`.
 You can edit samples by:

 * :ref:`removing blank <sample tool removeblank>` at start,